Do Children Celebrate Halloween in France?

 Whatever you have planned for this spooky season, we hope you enjoy a Happy Halloween!

-Thank you @Beth as always, we hope you’ve recovered from the scary Medieval Fete experience.
+Thank you Beth as always, we hope you’ve recovered from the scary Medieval Fete experience.
 Personally, I was spooked when visiting the Montauban medieval chateau fort, at the tender age of 9 or 10.
-I am still having dreams about those oubliettes, they might have inspired Edgar Poe!
+I am still having nightmares about those oubliettes, they might have inspired Edgar Poe!

 Back to articles